 The Inspector-General of Intelligence and Security (IGIS) is an independent statutory office holder appointed by the Governor-General under the Inspector-General of Intelligence and Security Act 1986 (IGIS Act).
-The Hon Margaret Stone was appointed as Inspector-General for a term of five years from 24 August 2015, succeeding Dr Vivienne Thom.
+The Hon Margaret Stone was appointed as Inspector-General for a term of five years from 24 August 2015.

-The Office of the Inspector-General of Intelligence and Security (OIGIS) is within the Prime Minister's portfolio but is not part of the Department of the Prime Minister and Cabinet.
-It has separate appropriation and staffing.
+The Office of the Inspector-General of Intelligence and Security (OIGIS) is an agency within the Prime Minister's portfolio, with separate appropriation and staffing.
 As an independent statutory office holder, the Inspector-General is not subject to general direction from the Prime Minister, or other ministers, on how responsibilities under the IGIS Act should be carried out.

 Under the IGIS Act, the role of the Inspector-General is to assist Ministers in overseeing and reviewing the activities of the Australian intelligence agencies for legality and propriety and for consistency with human rights.
 The Inspector-General also assists the Government in assuring the Parliament and the public that intelligence and security matters relating to Commonwealth agencies are open to scrutiny.

 The OIGIS carries out regular inspections of the intelligence agencies that are designed to identify issues of concern, including in the agencies' governance and control frameworks.
-Earlier identification of such issues may avoid the need for major remedial action.
+Early identification of such issues may avert the need for major remedial action.

 The inspection role is complemented by an inquiry function.
 In undertaking inquiries the Inspector-General has strong investigative powers, akin to those of a royal commission.
 These include the power to compel persons to answer questions and produce documents, to take sworn evidence, and to enter agency premises.

-The IGIS can investigate complaints, including complaints by members of the public or staff of an intelligence agency, about the activities of an intelligence agency.
+The IGIS can investigate complaints, including complaints by members of the public or intelligence agency staff, about the activities of intelligence agencies.

 The role and functions of the IGIS are important elements of the overall accountability framework imposed on the intelligence agencies.
 The Inspector-General's oversight of operational activities of the intelligence agencies complements oversight by the Parliamentary Joint Committee on Intelligence and Security and the Australian National Audit Office of other aspects of governance in those agencies.